BruhSoundEffectNumber2/csa-blackjack/readme.md

 Unit Tests are used for several functions, but mainly serve as convenient ways to make sure certain aspects "units" of the program are working correctly, both in the creation of the feature, and any changes afterward.

 You will save a lot of time debugging if you begin to experiment with them.
-The Player or Card is an excellent starting point for Unit Tests.
+The Hand or Card is an excellent starting point for Unit Tests.